-With only 4 ingredients, these quick, easy, and super delicious puff pastry apple tarts will be ready in a matter of minutes.
+With only 4 ingredients, this rustic, easy, and super delicious puff pastry apple tart will be ready in a matter of minutes.
 Impress your friends and family with this perfect fall holiday dessert!

-The phrase ‘easy as pie’ has never been truer.
-This apple tart is hassle-free, unbelievably delightful, and is probably the easiest and quickest tart you’ll ever make.
+The phrase ‘easy as pie’ has never rang more true.
+This puff pastry apple tart recipe is hassle-free, unbelievably delightful, and is probably the easiest and quickest tart you’ll ever make.
 Just like my salted caramel apple scones, this apple tart has fall written all over it.

 Pro tip: Keep in mind that this recipe is incredibly customizable.
-My rule of thumb is this: for every apple I’m using (each apple weighs about 6-7 ounces) I use 1.5 tablespoons of sugar and 1.5 tablespoon butter.
-You can also sprinkle some cinnamon or sliced almonds if you like.
+My rule of thumb is this: for every medium sized apple, I use 1.5 tablespoons of sugar and 1.5 tablespoons butter.
+You can also sprinkle some cinnamon or sliced almonds over the apples if you like.
 If you want to experiment with different fruits, you can try this recipe with any stone fruit.
 Try fresh plums, apricots, and cherries, just to name a few!

 - Frozen and thawed puff pastry (one store-bought package is enough)